 What do students think of life at UCLA?

 You will have guaranteed housing for the full three years if you matriculate at UCLA.
-There are more than 60 Greek

-    chapters representing 13% of the student body here.
-50% undergraduates decide to stay on campus on an average.
-The

-    residence halls are connected to the heart of campus with a busy walkway called Bruin Walk.
+There are more than 60 Greek chapters representing 13% of the student body here.
+50% of undergraduates decide to stay on campus on average.
+The residence halls are connected to the heart of campus with a busy walkway called Bruin Walk.

 Nine months ago, a junior posted a testimony about UCLA University on a college-ranking site Niche expressing that:

 “Campus couldn’t be more beautiful.
 Many spots to study, relax, enjoy the sights, etc. Dorms are pretty standard.
 Fairly easy to transfer rooms if a problem arises with your roommate(s).
 Professors are generally helpful and generous with their knowledge.
 Department heads tend to be very considerate and work with you to complete your educational plans.

 Honors Program counselors are encouraging and friendly.
 Many different resources are available for things like study abroad and academic planning.
 So many clubs to join.
 Very likely to find things that satisfy your interests.
 Plenty of things to do in Westwood.
 Strong campus safety department.
 The social scene is lively.
 Division I sports rarely disappoint.
 All in all, amazing experience!”

 UCLA has hundreds of student-led organizations covering a broad range of creative and performing arts, academic interests, cultural and racial initiatives, government and political interests, and gender and sexuality affinity groups, among various media and publications.